jugmac00/til/zope/how-to-develop-dependencies.md

 Products.ZopeTree = git git@github.com:jugmac00/Products.ZopeTree.git
 ```

-Then I run `bin/buildout` and instead of pulling the app from **PyPi**, it gets checked out from GitHub.
+Then I run `bin/buildout` and instead of pulling the app from **PyPI**, it gets checked out from GitHub.

 In hindsight...
 I could have tried this earlier :-)